Rsantct/pe.audio.sys/pe.audio.sys/doc/60_system files.md

     These ones are optional files, for more info see the loudspeakers folder.

-Subsonic filtering is not performed under the generic EQ stage in order to ensure enough 4096 taps resolution when using a partitioned filter_lenght.
+Subsonic filtering is not performed under the generic EQ stage in order to ensure enough resolution, usually 4096 taps.
+Dedicated FIRs also allows a more specific subsonic filter design.

 ### Full range loudspeaker w/o correction 'xo' filter